roboflow/inference/docs/workflows/custom_python_code_blocks.md

 You must know the following:

-* `run(...)` function must be defined, as if that was class instance method - with the first argument being `self` and remaining argument be based on dynamic block manifest declared in definition of dynamic block
+* `run(...)` function must be defined, as if that was class instance method - with the first argument being `self` and remaining arguments compatible with dynamic block manifest declared in definition of dynamic block

 * you should expect baseline symbols to be provided, including your import statements and